asdf-format/asdf/docs/asdf/features.rst

    arrays (see below).

-One of the key features of ASDF is its ability to serialize :mod:`numpy` arrays.
+One of the key features of `asdf` is its ability to serialize :mod:`numpy` arrays.
 This is discussed in detail in :ref:`array-data`.

-While the core ASDF package supports serialization of basic data types and Numpy arrays, its true power comes from its ability to be extended to support serialization of a wide range of custom data types.
+While the core `asdf` package supports serialization of basic data types and Numpy arrays, its true power comes from its ability to be extended to support serialization of a wide range of custom data types.
 Details on using ASDF extensions can be found in :ref:`using_extensions`.
 Details on creating custom